MCS-Quantum/OBE_JAX/README.md

+# This repository is no longer actively developed.
+Please see [seabed](https://github.com/MCS-Quantum/seabed)

-# OBE_JAX is a JAX powered package for Bayesian inference and experimental design using sequential monte carlo methods
+## OBE_JAX is a JAX powered package for Bayesian inference and experimental design using sequential monte carlo methods

 This package originated as a fork of [OptBayesExpt](https://github.com/usnistgov/optbayesexpt).